-Also, on page 1 of this review, it was explained how there could be some big differences between using saw palmetto for prostate problems and saw palmetto for hair loss.
+Also, on page 1 it was explained how there could be some big differences between using saw palmetto for prostate problems and saw palmetto for hair loss.

 Using saw palmetto supplements as a hair regrowth product might seem like a good, natural alternative to hair loss drugs.
 But herbs that have a medicinal effect should be treated as medicine.
 And you don’t want to overdose on something that hasn’t had any long term side effects studied and documented.

 Of course, saw palmetto hair loss products don't just include oral supplements,